 Whether you’re using a classic smoker, kamado (ceramic, typically egg-shaped) grill, traditional kettle grill or electric smoker, you’re still applying the same basic elements: indirect heat, wood smoke and time.
-Follow the manufacturer’s guidelines for your smoker of choice, taking care to use a drip-pan to prevent flare-ups and avoid producing too much smoke, which can lead to bitter taste.
+Follow the guidelines for your type of smoker, and if your smoker’s heat source is directly below the meat, use a drip-pan to prevent flare-ups and avoid producing too much smoke, which can lead to bitter taste.
 Always work in an open, well-ventilated space.

 With smoking, the wood itself is an essential part of any recipe.
 Different hardwoods produce different results, from the deeper smoky flavor of mesquite to the mild sweetness of apple wood to the versatility of hickory.
 Some aficionados say it’s essential to soak hardwoods before smoking so they’ll burn longer, while others believe soaked wood won’t produce enough clean smoke.
 Likewise, wood may be smoked in logs, chunks, chips or pellets.
 Follow the guidelines for your recipe, but feel free to experiment.